Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Introduction

-In this article, we focus on a dual justification -- both EB and hierarchical Bayes (HB), for interval estimation of random effects in the two-level normal model.
-We emphasize that prior interval estimation studies in SAE have primarily adopted the parametric bootstrap (see \cite*{Hall2006, ChatterjeeLahiriLi2008}, among others) and EBCI approach (see \cite*{datta2002, YoshimoriLahiri2014, Hirose2017}, among others).
-In this article, we explore second-order correct EBCIs from a new perspective (HB), with the goal of achieving a posterior coverage close to the nominal level.
+As an alternative to the aforementioned EBLUP or the EB procedure, the hierarchical Bayes (HB) procedure uses the posterior mean and posterior standard deviation for estimating parameter of interest ($\theta$) and associated the standard error.
+We refer the readers to \cite{DattaGhosh1991, Datta01121999, datta2011bayesian} for HB methods in SAE applications.
+The HB analysis of the Fay-Herriot model considers a $3^\text{rd}$ level that assumes prior distributions on the parameters from the $2^\text{nd}$ level (i.e., hyper-parameters).
+In this article, we focus on a dual justification -- both EB and HB, for interval estimation of random effects in the two-level normal model.
+We emphasize that prior interval estimation studies in SAE have primarily adopted the parametric bootstrap (see \citet{Hall2006, CLL2008}, among others) and EBCI approach (see \citet{datta2002, YoshimoriLahiri2014, Hirose2017}, among others).
+In this article, we explore second-order correct EBCIs from a new perspective (HB), with the goal of achieving expected posterior coverage close to the nominal level.
 Our results indicate that a valid HB justification for an EBCI can be achieved only when an appropriate matching prior is placed on the hyperparameter.
-Matching priors bridging Bayesian and frequentist paradigms have been studied extensively in literature -- see the book chapter \cite{datta2004book}. \cite*{DMGS2000} considered a sequence of independent and identically distributed random variables and obtained probability matching priors for prediction region of a future observation.
-While matching priors in two-level normal models have been studied previously by \cite*{DattaRaoSmith2005, ganesh2008new, HiroseLahiri2021}, the emphasis in those works differs from ours.
-For example, \cite{DattaRaoSmith2005} aimed to reconcile measures of variability, i.e., posterior variance with the MSE.
+Matching priors bridging Bayesian and frequentist paradigms have been studied extensively in literature -- see the book article \citet{datta2004book}. \citet{DMGS2000} considered a sequence of independent and identically distributed random variables and obtained probability matching priors for prediction region of a future observation.
+While matching priors in two-level normal models have been studied previously by \citet{DGM2000, DattaRaoSmith2005, ganesh2008new, HiroseLahiri2021}, the emphasis in those works differs from ours.
+For example, \citet{DattaRaoSmith2005} aimed to reconcile measures of variability, i.e., expected posterior variance with the MSE.
 In the next section, we review existing confidence intervals (CI) and matching priors in this model and describe our contribution in detail.